Supporting our commitment to fostering the professional development of Australia’s next directors.

 The MinterEllison Future Directors Initiative creates career pathways for aspiring theatre directors, contributing to both Melbourne Theatre Company's ongoing investment in local artists and to the sustainability of the arts sector.

-Each assistant director will gain practical experience, hone skills and develop relationships which will support taking the next steps in their careers.
+Each assistant director will gain practical experience, hone skills and develop relationships that will support taking the next steps in their careers.

 Major Partner